Pelican History of England

 The Pelican History of England is multi-volume, multi-author work published by the Pelican non-fiction imprint of Penguin Books between 1950 and 1965.
 It was edited by Jack Morpurgo (1918–2000).
-Running to nine volumes and several editions, the series is said to have "shaped the historical thinking of generations" in the United Kingdom.
+The series ran to nine volumes and several editions.

 Series

 "If, then, the Pelican History was a success, and much of it was, it owed little to a conscious attempt at coherence imposed from above.
 Coherence came rather from the common understanding of the English national past (the 'Whig' interpretation of history in the strict sense) which was diffused through all levels of the cultural community – writers, teachers, readers.
 What made the series so successful was, above all, the colossal commercial advantage Penguin enjoyed at the time in its virtual world monopoly of serious paperback publishing."